takamaka-dev/messages/README.md

 types because what is exported is the seed generator for entropy and not the key.

-The format of the content of the “ew" clause is defined by the takamaka.io core wallet library.
+The format of the content of the "ew" clause is defined by the takamaka.io core wallet library.

 ```json